PhotographyTips.com - the #1 guide to better conventional and digital photography Become a Member

 IQ - Traditionally understood as Intelligence Quotient, a test score intended to measure human intelligence.
 When referring to cameras, IQ has come to mean Image Quality - a picture quality level that is not specifically defined.

-IX - A feature of the APS is its encoding on the film itself of picture-taking and processing data.
+IX - A feature of the APS (Advanced Photo System) is its encoding on the film itself of picture-taking and processing data.
 IX (Information Exchange) technology allows photofinishing equipment to read instructions on the film and therefore make processing and printing adjustments to provide the best results from different lighting and exposure conditions, and also allows such features as mid-roll change.